tinacms/tina-graphql-gateway/packages/client/readme.md

 }

 export default function Page(props: { getDocument: Tina.SectionDocumentUnion }) {
+  const result = useForm({payload: props})
-  return <MyComponent {...props.getDocument} />;
+  return <MyComponent {...result.getDocument} />;
 }
 ```

-Now, if you navigate to [/posts/welcome](http://localhost:3000/posts/welcome) you should see your production content.
+Now, if you navigate to [/pages/welcome](http://localhost:3000/pages/welcome) you should see your production content.
 Once you log-in, you should also be able to update your content using the TinaCMS sidebar.

+> TIP: If you have a GraphQL client like [Altair](https://altair.sirmuel.design/), you can explore your graph at `http://localhost:4001/graphql`

 Next steps: